Sztacho/Streamlab-Chatbot-Python-MoreCommandAndAction/README.md

 - Creator:      StachoPL
 - Version:      1.0.0.0

 ##### ================= Script Instalation ======================

- To use this addon you must have installed python 2.7
+ To use this addon you must have installed python 2.7 and Streamlab Chatbot

  Link to python: https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi